Zinnia-aster/sentiment-analysis-project/README.md

 ## **📢 Conclusion**
 This project successfully demonstrates **sentiment analysis using XGBoost and TF-IDF** with a high accuracy of **97.89%**. 🚀

----

-Hope this looks neat!
-Let me know if you want any changes. 🔥🔥